 7. Rosalind Franklin: The Scientist Behind the DNA Double Helix Structure

+Rosalind’s background reflects a combination of intellectual rigor, determination, and a commitment to advancing scientific knowledge, despite the challenges faced by women in her field at the time.
 Her precise imaging and analysis were key pieces of the puzzle that helped define modern genetics.

 Though often overlooked during her lifetime, Franklin is now recognized among the most important women inventors in science.
 Her groundbreaking work continues to shape fields such as medicine, biotechnology, and forensic science.